 Your walls will be more resistant to winds and you’ll notice less creaking and shaking when doors are slammed or when the kids are romping about.

+Will you save money if you insulate with polyurethane insulation?
 Yes!
 The installed cost of spray polyurethane is somewhat higher than glass fiber batts or blown-in cellulose.
 However, the higher initial cost is partially offset because you can leave off the house wrap and your heating and air conditioning equipment can be smaller.

 You will save in your heating fuel and electric bills.
 Studies suggest that homes insulated with spray polyurethane use 20 to 40 % less energy than homes insulated with conventional insulation.
 Your savings may be greater or less depending on your life style, appliances, house site, number and size of windows, etc.